davids122/csxl-final-project/docs/docs/equipment-reservation-system-design-doc-spec.md

 - Equipment Module: This declares each component, widget, and the service related to equipment feature.
 This module imports any angular material components/modules used for the feature.
 - User-Equipment Component: This contains the equipment card widgets for each equipment type.
 Calls the equipment service, which in turn calls the API route for getting all equipment_types.
 - Equipment Card Widget: This widget displays equipment type information including model, picture, and number available.
+- Equipment Type Model: Model to format data recieved from the backend such that it can be displayed in the equipment card widget.
 - Ambassador Component: This component contains the checkout request card, staged checkout request card widgets, and checkout cards.
 The display is tabbed into two sections, the left containing pending checkouts (checkout requests and staged requests), the right containing confirmed, active checkouts.
 - Checkout request card: This displays all checkout request that have been made by users.
 There is a button to "Stage" the request, which creates a staged checkout request, and a button to "Cancel" the request, which removes the request from the view and the database.
 - Staged checkout request card: This widget displays all staged checkout requests.
 Ambassador can select a piece of equipment by it's ID in this table.
 The IDs are chosen from a dropdown list.
 To the right of that, is a button to "Approve" the checkout, which creates a checkout, and a button to "Cancel" the staged checkout, which removes it from the view and the database.